-If no personal representative is appointed, if the personal representative does not file a return, or if the personal representative files a return but does not disclose all transferred property, then the transferee of property should file an inheritance tax return.
+If no personal representative is appointed, if the personal representative does not file a return, or if the personal representative files a return but does not disclose all transferred property, then the transferee of property will need to file an inheritance tax return.

-A transferee is any person to whom property from the decedent is transferred, including surviving joint tenants, beneficiaries and heirs.
-The transferee must disclose any asset in which or of which he or she receives any ownership, interest, income, possession or enjoyment, whether present or future, and whether in trust or otherwise.
+A transferee is any person to whom property from the decedent is transferred, including surviving joint tenants, beneficiaries, and heirs.
+The transferee must disclose any asset in which or of which he or she receives any ownership, interest, income, possession, or enjoyment, whether present or future, and whether in trust or otherwise.
 Separate returns are not to be filed by transferees for property included in a personal representative's return.

-WHEN TO FILE An inheritance tax return should be filed as soon as possible after a decedent's death, but no later than nine months from the decedent's date of death.
+WHEN TO FILE .

+An inheritance tax return must be filed no later than nine months from the decedent's date of death.
 Failure to file may subject the estate to a penalty of 25 percent of the tax ultimately found to be due or \$1,000, whichever is less.